 But this does not describe actual learning; rather it describes a student's motivation and attitude about a particular learning experience (Allen & Friedman, 2010).
-Actually as Allen & Friedman explain, affective learning relates to feelings, explored, and modified in some way because of the learning experience.
-It is beneficial to differentiate between attitudes about a learning experience is not properly stated in many of the literature on affective learning.
+Allen & Friedman explained that affective learning relates to feelings, exploits, and are modified in some way because of the learning experience.
+It is beneficial to differentiate between attitudes about a learning experience which is not properly stated in many of the literature on affective learning.
 For any learning to take place, cognitive, affective or psychomotor, the student must be attentive, engaged, and receptive.
 In social studies, we assume that students are motivated to explore the affective domain to develop good attitude, and values needed in the society.